BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Unsteady nerves** `ACTIVE`

-Aldor must always shoot first in the Shoot phase, even before Heroic Shoots are resolved.
+Aldor must always shoot first during the Shoot Phase, and will shoot even before Heroic Shoots are resolved.
+However, Aldor may not declare a Heroic Shoot himself.

 - **Lucky Shot** `ACTIVE`

-Aldor must re-roll failed To Hit and To Wound rolls when making a shooting attack.
+Aldor must re-roll failed To Hit Rolls and failed To Wound Rolls when making a shooting attack.

 </div>